google/differential-privacy/examples/pipelinedp4j/README.md

 Using this data, we want to compute the following statistics:

+*   Number of users who watched a certain movie (`privacy_id_count` metric)
 *   Number of views of a certain movie (`count` metric)
-*   Number of users who watched a certain movie (`privacy_id_count` metric)
 *   Average rating of a certain movie (`mean` metric)

-If you used a DataFrame API then the output is a CSV file in the following format:
+For column-based DataFrame API the output is a CSV file in the following format:

 ```
 movieId, numberOfViewers, numberOfViews, averageOfRatings